learn-co-curriculum/html-css-course-details/README.md

 ### Labs

 Most learning units contain multiple labs.
 For each challenge you will be asked to open the lab in the local IDE that we've set you up with.
 Then you will follow along with the instructions in the README.md file.
-After completing your lab you will mark it as complete and move on to the next lesson.
+After completing your lab you will submit it and be able to move on to the next lesson.

 ### Personal Site Project